Annual Conference 2026

 We define fuel poverty as a household needing to use 10% of their income on keeping their home warm.

-Since the beginning of the energy crisis in October 2021, the average energy bill has increased significantly.
-National Energy Action estimates that 6.1 million UK households are currently in fuel poverty, unable to afford to heat their homes to the temperature needed to keep warm and healthy, and falling into debt.
-In October 2021, we estimated there were 4.5 million UK households in fuel poverty.
+Since the beginning of the energy crisis in October 2021, the average energy bill has been historically high.
+National Energy Action estimates that over 6 million UK households are currently in fuel poverty, unable to afford to heat their homes to the temperature needed to keep warm and healthy, and falling into debt.

 Read More about Fuel poverty